Administrator and Events Co-ordinator

-Rory Duncan joined the SIMSA Board of Directors in 2018; he currently holds the position of Secretary and serves as a member of the Admissions Committee.
+Rory Duncan joined the SIMSA Board of Directors in 2018; he currently holds the position of Secretary and serves as a member of the Membership Committee.

 Mr. Duncan has more than 14 years of experience in the mining, oil and gas industries, where he has worked in multiple countries on a range of projects.
 As Vice President and General Manager of HD Engineering & Design, he currently oversees the operations of a 35-person engineering, design, and project management company.
 Mr. Duncan has lead operations at HD for four years and attributes the company’s growth to cultivating strong client relationships and building a knowledgeable and dedicated team.

 Mr. Duncan’s past board experience includes five years with CIM Saskatoon, where held Vice and Chair positions.